telekom-security/tpotce/README.md

 Some features may be provided with updated docker images, others may require some hands on from your side.

 You are always invited to participate in development on our [GitHub](https://github.com/telekom-security/tpotce) page.

-<a name="disclaimer"></a>
-# Disclaimer
-- We don't have access to your system.
-So we cannot remote-assist when you break your configuration.
-But you can simply reinstall.
-- The software was designed with best effort security, not to be in stealth mode.
-Because then, we probably would not be able to provide those kind of honeypot services.
-- You install and you run within your responsibility.
-Choose your deployment wisely as a system compromise can never be ruled out.
-- Honeypots - by design - should not host any sensitive data.
-Make sure you don't add any.
-- By default, your data is submitted to [SecurityMeter](https://www.sicherheitstacho.eu/start/main).
-You can disable this in the config.
-But hey, wouldn't it be better to contribute to the community?

 <a name="faq"></a>
 # FAQ